fusepool/attic-ecsutils/README.md

 ECS Utils
 ===========
+This component provides digesters for the Data Life Cycle service.

-This component provides utility commands for
+This component provides also utility commands for
 - upload of RDF data into the ECS (content graph)
 - enrichment of patent documents and PubMed articles by addition of sioc:content property for indexing and dc.subject properties between documents and entities extracted from transformation of XML data into RDF or